material-components/material-components-web/packages/mdc-list/README.md

 #### Dark Mode Support

-Like other MDC-Web components, lists support dark mode either when an `mdc-list--theme-dark` class is attached to the root element, or the element has an ancestor with class `mdc-theme--dark`.
+Like other MDC Web components, lists support dark mode either when an `mdc-list--theme-dark` class is attached to the root element, or the element has an ancestor with class `mdc-theme--dark`.

 ```html